What is an enterprise browser?

 Let's explore how they cater to specific scenarios:

-Securing SaaS and Web Apps
+Securing SaaS and web apps

 Challenge: SaaS and web applications are central to business operations but can pose significant security risks when accessed with a consumer browser.

 Solution: An enterprise browser ensures secure access to these applications by embedding security policies directly into the browser.
 It can enforce content and context-aware policies, like restricting copy-paste actions, redirecting downloads to secure cloud storage, or redacting sensitive information displayed on-screen, thereby preventing data exfiltration or leakage.
+Unlike single-purpose secure browser products, the enterprise browsers are often used as the default browser for all web access.

 Challenge: BYOD policies increase flexibility and reduce costs but introduce risks associated with mixing personal and corporate data, potential malware infections, and inconsistent security postures.